DaemonicLabs/KNote/TOOD.md

 - [ ] use withObject on scripts to pass previous compiled scripts ?
   NOTE: would not allow access to functions defined in other scripts.. (i think)
   NOTE: `@Import`/`@Include` seems like a cleaner solution
+- [ ] Handle Compilation Fail different than waiting on results to be available

 ## PathWatcher